 - Our Attitude is respectful, professional & authentic

 - Our Community is defined by collaborative team work, effective communication and problem solving

 - Our Professionalism projects patient-centered care, innovation, and continuous quality improvement

 MayView partners with Santa Clara Valley Health and Hospital Systems, which provides clinic facilities and grants to MayView.
-Just as importantly, they give our patients with access to specialty medical care, hospitalization, urgent care, and emergency care.
+Santa Clara Valley Health and Hospital Systems works to help our patients in every capacity by also providing our patients with access to specialty medical care, hospitalization, urgent care, and emergency care.

 MayView is a provider partner of the Valley Health Plan and Santa Clara Family Health Plan.
-We participate in Medi-Cal Managed Care, Healthy Families, and Healthy Kids programs.
-MayView is also a provider partner of Blue Cross of California for State-sponsored programs.
+We participate in Medi-Cal Managed Care, traditional Medi-Cal, FPACT, Healthy Families, Santa Clara County’s PCAP and Healthy Kids programs.
+MayView is also a provider partner of Anthem Blue Cross of California for State-sponsored programs.

 As a founding member of Community Health Partnership of Santa Clara County (CHPSCC) and a member of California Primary Care Association, MayView works with other community health clinics to ensure that all Californians-regardless of income, insurance, race or ethnicity-have access to quality health care in their own communities, and to reduce health disparities rooted in poverty and social injustice.